 Once at a safe height you can release the trimmers for a faster cruise speed.
-If your motor has enough power, the Sirocco 3 will achieve very good straight line speeds whilst maintaining level flight with trims fully released and full speed bar applied.
-Be cautious when releasing the trimmers beyond the double red lines, only do so in calm conditions.
+If your motor has enough power, the Sirocco 2 will achieve very good straight line speeds whilst maintaining level flight with trims fully released and full speed bar applied.
+Be cautious when releasing the trimmers beyond the upper red line, only do so in calm conditions.